mongodb/docs/source/administration/monitoring.rst

    setting will not propagate across a :term:`replica set` or :term:`shard cluster`.

-See the output of the profiler in the :program:`mongod` log and use this information to optimize your queries and database.
-You can specify the :setting:`slowms` to set a threshold above which the profiler considers operations "slow" and thus included in the level "``1``" profiling data. :program:`mongod` writes the output of the profiler in the ``system.profile`` collection.
-You can view the profiler with the "``show profile``" in the :program:`mongo` shell.
-You can query the collection directly.
-For example the following command will return all operations that lasted longer than 100 milliseconds:
+See the output of the profiler in the ``system.profile`` collection of your database.
+You can specify the :setting:`slowms` to set a threshold above which the profiler considers operations "slow" and thus included in the level "``1``" profiling data.
+Additionally, :program:`mongod` records all "slow" queries to its :setting:`log
+<dbpath>`, as defined by :setting:`slowms`.

+You can view the profiler's output in "``show profile``" in the :program:`mongo` shell, with the following operation.

 .. code-block:: javascript

    db.system.profile.find( { millis : { $gt : 100 } } )

+This returns all operations that lasted longer than 100 milliseconds.
 Ensure that the value specified here (i.e. ``100``) is above the :setting:`slowms` threshold.

-.. seealso:: ":doc:`/applications/optimization`" address strategies
+.. seealso:: ":doc:`/applications/optimization`" addresses strategies
-   you can use to improve the performance of your database queries and operations.
+   that may improve the performance of your database queries and operations.

 .. _replica-set-monitoring: